Redefining "Real-Time" With New Technology

 Building Trust And Changing Perceptions

-As Chief Craig monitors the program, he's seeing success - citizens feel safer and there's a greater sense of comfort and community in the neighborhoods.
+As former Chief Craig monitors the program, he's seeing success - citizens feel safer and there's a greater sense of comfort and community in the neighborhoods.
 Businesses in the community want to participate in Project Green Light and departments across the country are trying to learn more about implementing similar programs that leverage similar technologies.

 Ultimately the goal is a safer Detroit.
-“It starts with being able to take your family downtown, to a neighborhood in the city and feel safe,” says Assistant Chief White.
+“It starts with being able to take your family downtown, to a neighborhood in the city and feel safe,” says Chief White.
 “It’s about that communication with the community, and our interaction with the community.
 It’s about technology.
 It’s about all these pieces working together.
 If I feel safe, I’m going to visit the city.
 If I feel safe and I visit the city and I have a good experience, I’m going to tell the city’s story."

 The Moments That Mattered

 Detroit Police Department is embracing smart public safety technology to revitalize and restore faith in their city.
 Read how they are not only solving crime more quickly, but fighting and interrupting it in real time with video intelligence using CommandCentral Aware.